BouquetTristan/Poker_L2_Project/README.md

 # How to run without installation ?
 1) download and extract archive
 2) *cd* at root folder of the extracted archive
-3) enter *make install-sdl all clean* if SDL libraries are not installed
 4) *./poker* (*chmod +x* if it does not launch)

 # How to install ?